Kadarius Toney

-Kadarius Toney (born January 27, 1999) is an American football wide receiver for the Kansas City Chiefs of the National Football League (NFL).
-He performs as a rapper under the name Yung Joka.
-Toney played college football at Florida and was drafted by the New York Giants in the first round of the 2021 NFL Draft.
+Kadarius Toney (born January 27, 1999) is an American professional football wide receiver.
+He played college football for the Florida Gators and was selected by the New York Giants in the first round of the 2021 NFL draft.
+He has also played in the NFL for the Kansas City Chiefs and Cleveland Browns.

+After being traded by the Giants to the Kansas City Chiefs midway through his second season, Toney helped the Chiefs win Super Bowl LVII with his play on special teams, setting a record for the longest punt return in Super Bowl history in the 38–35 victory over the Philadelphia Eagles.
+However, due to off-field struggles the following year, he was released prior to the 2024 NFL season.
+Toney has since also played for the Cleveland Browns.

-Early years
+Early life

 Toney was born on January 27, 1999, in Mobile, Alabama.
 He attended Blount High School in Eight Mile, Alabama, where he was the starting quarterback for the last two years of his high school football career as a dual-threat quarterback.

 As a junior, Toney threw for 3,604 yards while rushing for 896 and having 53 touchdowns (37 passing, 16 rushing).
 He was named Alabama 6A second-team all state selection, was selected to the AL.com Coastal Alabama first-team.
 As a senior, Toney threw for 2,984 yards while rushing for 894 yards and having 47 touchdowns (32 passing, 15 rushing).
 He was labeled as Alabama 6A Back of the Year, made the 2016 AL.com Super All-State Team, named Offensive MVP of the 2016 AL.com All-Coastal Alabama team, and played in the Alabama-Mississippi All Star Classic.
-He finished his high school career with a 20-5 record as a starter.
+He finished his high school career with a 20–5 record as a starter.